lndrlng/ask_THWS/thws_scraper/LOGS.md

 ## 3. Event-Specific Schemas

 Most logs include an `event_type` key.
-The tables below document all additional keys associated with a specific `event_type`.
+The tables below document all additional keys associated with a specific `event_type`, sorted alphabetically.

 ### `event_type: downloader_exception_general` / `dns_error`

 An error occurred during the download of a request.
 | Key | Type | Description |
 | :--- | :--- | :--- |
 | `url` | `string` | The URL that failed to download. |